West Point (4)

 |Sylvanus Thayer - the "Father of the United States Military Academy"|

 The requirements were clear.
 One would have to study every day - or night - then go to class, in which my mastery of the subject would be tested every class day, for four years.
-Classed were small - as few as 10 cadets to a classroom, with one instructor - almost always a uniformed military Army officer who had an advanced degree in the subject at hand.
-(Right up until the 1960's that officer was himself a West Point graduate)
+Classes were small - as few as 10 cadets to a classroom, with one instructor - almost always a uniformed military Army officer who had an advanced degree in the subject at hand.
+(Right up until the 1960's that officer usually was himself a West Point graduate)

 Traditionally there was one blackboard available for every cadet present in the classroom.
 Which meant that in the hour of a class, after cadets listened to any information imparted by the instructor, perhaps ask questions about the previous night's homework, the dreaded command "Take Boards" was uttered - and every cadet sprang out of his seat to the black board, picked up a white chalk, and then listened to what the instructor - called in shorthand 'The P' - or professor, wanted the cadets in class to elaborate on the blackboard.
 Either a math formula and solution, a phrase or sentences in the foreign language, or information that the cadet student was assumed to know from the reading assignment.Or that would be alternated with requirements that individual students 'recite' orally what was wanted by the instructor.